PC-Pedia/Vajehyar/Readme.md

 Using paper dictionaries for day-to-day looking up words is like a nightmare.
 You need a fast way to find words.
 Vajehyar is an intuitive, minimal and efficient dictionary to find synonyms of Persian words in realtime.
-Just you need to download [last release](https://github.com/kokabi1365/Vajehyar/releases) and find whatever among **183000** words.
+Just you need to download [last release](https://github.com/kokabi1365/Vajehyar/releases) and find whatever you want among **183000** words.

 Vajehyar designed to be fast and lightweight and uses two popular dictionaries as it's core database: